When it comes to medical marijuana, the Obama administration's Justice Department seems out of control.

 The two landlords responded by trying to evict the tenants.
 In the Oakland case, an Alameda County judge ruled that under state law the company was running a legal business and had not violated its lease.
 A judge in the San Jose case ruled the other way, but Harborside is appealing.

 Both landlords meanwhile went to federal court, where a judge ruled that they cannot use U.S. law to force the dispensary to shut down.
-So the property owners remain under a threat of losing their properties but unable to evict their tenant.
+So the property owners remain under a threat of losing their properties, but unable to evict their tenant.

 All of this prompts the larger question: Why aren't the feds going directly after Harborside?
 The answer is political and legal.
 Prosecuting Harborside would raise the profile of the cases and spotlight the policy inconsistencies within the administration about marijuana.
 Also, the federal government remains on shaky legal ground because it had promised for years not to go after operations that are legal under state law, but it now seems to be doing so.

-We understand that the feds don't want medical marijuana operations to become a center for crime and financial greed.
+We understand the feds don't want medical marijuana operations to become a center for crime and financial greed.
 The voters of California agreed with that.
 State law requires that medical marijuana operations are not to be for profit.
 It seems Harborside complies with that.
 If it doesn't, that's another matter.
-But so far, the federal government hasn't proved that point.
+But so far, the federal government hasn't proven that point.

 Meanwhile, we hear a consistent theme from federal prosecutors that they don't seem to like large marijuana dispensaries.
 We're unclear what size has to do with this.
-If anything, a few larger, well-run operations are easier to regulate than scores of small outfits.
+If anything a few larger, well-run operations are easier to regulate than scores of small outfits.